File 1099-NEC Online

 The following steps are best practices for filing a 1099-NEC with the IRS:

-• Step 1: Obtain a W-9 from a vendor, freelancer, contractor, or agency, or marketplace seller at the point of hiring them, regardless of whether your business expects to pay them more than $600 over the course of the tax year.
+• Step 1: Obtain a W-9 from a vendor, freelancer, contractor, agency, or marketplace seller at the point of hiring them, regardless of whether your business expects to pay them more than $600 over the course of the tax year.

 • Step 2: Validate that their legal name, address, and social security number in the W-9 are legible and accurate.